ingrammicro-xvantage/xi-sdk-openapispec/README.md

 XI Sdks enables XI consumers to convinently use the XI API's in their custom built application and greately reduces the development time.

-Following **Server Side SDK's** are currently published for XI Consumers use
+Following **Server Side SDK's** are currently published for XI Resellers use

 | Language                                                  | Github Repo Path                                                                                                    | Package Manager                                        | SDK Installation                                                                                                                                                                                                     |
 | --------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |